Here are a few realisations I’ve had as I’ve chipped away at my people-pleasing ways.

 It’s tiring and confusing being a chameleon

-Ever since I can remember I’ve had a special skill for contorting myself into whatever type of person I thought people needed me to be.
-I would adapt myself to make things feel easier or more comfy others, to keep the peace or to make sure nobody gets hurt.
+Ever since I can remember, I’ve had a special skill for contorting myself into whatever type of person I thought people needed me to be.
+I would adapt myself to make things feel easier or more comfy others, to keep the peace, or to make sure nobody got hurt.
 Being a chameleon has taken its toll though.
 A lifetime of being wishy-washy leaves you disconnected from what you truly think and feel.

 When I’m not sure which way to turn, I use my values as a compass

 Often when I find myself in people-pleaser mode, I lose touch with my values and instead start following along with what matters to others, at the cost of what matters to me.
 This is the trade-off of being a people-pleaser.
 You keep everyone on side by not rocking the boat, but sometimes you end up feeling like you stand for nothing and even feel a little bit beige.